-What to expect when you’re studying
+What to expect when you're studying or training

 As a student, you can expect to receive a high standard of education, and to feel safe and well cared for while you study.